-a very practical layer" who "will fight the fight in a persuasive and compelling way" - Chambers
+a very practical lawyer" who "will fight the fight in a persuasive and compelling way" - Chambers

 Dan Laytin is a litigation partner in Kirkland’s Chicago office.
 His practice is principally concentrated in the areas of antitrust and other complex litigation.